-Port Au Prince, HaitiHosted by Partners In Development (PID), students who participate in this trip are engaged in various forms of service.
-Group projects include building homes, making village improvements, running children’s programs, and assisting in the PID clinic.
-Participants will also have the opportunity to interact with children at a local orphanage.
+San Bernardino, Guatemala (May 31 - June 7)Hosted by Partners in Development (PID), students are engaged in various forms of service.
+Group projects include building homes, making village improvements, running children’s programs, and assisting in the PID Clinic.

 Belize City, Belize (May 28 – June 4) Hand in Hand Ministries is dedicated to providing food, water, clothing, shelter, education and medical care to the most vulnerable populations.
 Participants work with families to repair or build homes, visit community members, play with the local children, and attend cultural presentations.